evanb0/Easychem/README.md

 # summerproj

-MOLECULARVIEWER Still does not work on windows (and i still dont know why)
+MOLECULARVIEWER Still does not work on windows

 >[!Important]